llamnuds/wskr/README.md

 ```
 * with ```--wmic```, For an HTML formatted output postfix this ```/format:hform``` ...or for a LIST output use this ```/format:list```

-## MANDATORY - You will of course need to state a RANGE of computers to look at.
+## SECOND MANDATORY PARAMETER - You will of course need to state a RANGE of computers to look at.
 ```
 --range:   -n=string[..string]    FirstMachine[..
 LastMachine] (Or you could use the -p -x -s and -e options.)
 --range:   -n='filename.txt'      Name of text file to read in, it should end in .txt.